oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 ## Task 4: VTAP Monitoring

 We now have the environment complete with networking and compute resources.
 As mentioned previously, the VCN is the foundation for the infrastructure and has three subnets simulating the client/server network and the networking monitoring segment.
 In this exercise, we will now utilize the cloud shell (deployed earlier) to access the client compute instance and generate ssh traffic to the server compute instance.

 Once we have attempted an SSH session between the client and server, we will then access the vtap compute instance to view the network flows between the client and server.
 The vtap compute instance receive a mirror of all traffic on the client interface VNIC.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Compute** and under Compute select **Instances**.
 This view will articulate the compute instances and the associated ip addresses for each.
 We will use this data for accessing the compute instances via ssh.